BunniwuvsPoni/Tools/How-To/Xibo/How-To-Xibo-CMS-Instructions.md

 ## Note
 Remember to setup XMR in both Settings -> Display and Display Settings to allow "Collect Now" and "Screenshots"

+## Additional Note
+Upon reboot, remember to startup Xibo using the docker-compose up -d command in the docker directory